top of page

 Slow and Steady classes combine strength building poses with slow, mindful movement.
 Leave feeling strong, mobile and calm.

-Pricing: Casual rates are $24 in Kingston and $22 in Kettering.
+Pricing: Casual rates are $24 in Kingston and Kettering, or $18.50 on Zoom.
 5 and 10 Class Passes are available.
-For information about term pricing click here.
+For information about booking a whole term, click here.

 Teachers